dirkwhoffmann/vAmigaTS/Denise/BPLCON2/README.md

 #### pri9 and pri10

 Same as pri8 with illegal values 5 and 6 instead of 7.

-#### dualpf1 - dualpf4

-These tests draw an image in dual playfield mode and iterate through all relevant values of BPLCON2.

 Dirk Hoffmann, 2019 - 2020